 This might sound weird to some, used to the fact that one company offers servers in 20 or more locations all around the world.
 But I believe this is a good thing.

 A web host that’s focused on providing the best hosting in the biggest European economy is an excellent gateway to the old continent for anyone doing international business.
 Moreover, according to our tests, USA speeds are great anyway, making it a really good host to serve visitors from anywhere around the world.

 The company is regularly awarded for its environment-friendly infrastructure.
 Most recently, they received the German Data Center Award 2018 for their increase in energy efficiency.
 Saving polar bears while hosting your site on a reliable and affordable hosting?
 Sign me up!

-Something I have already mentioned in this Contabo review.
-I really didn’t like the fact that you need to read their offer very carefully to find the info about an obligatory 12 months contract.
+This is something I have already mentioned in this Contabo review.
+I really didn’t like the fact that you need to read their offer so carefully to find the info about an obligatory 12 months contract.
 While charging for long-term contracts upfront is a common practice for the web hosting industry, it was really hard to spot that fact this time.
 It makes me wonder whether they play the same tricks on business customers, where contracts and pricing get more complicated.

 I liked the email support.
 I really did.
 But sometimes you need support in real time.
 That’s why live chats are so popular.
 And this is why I listed it as a big drawback.
-Especially compared to some of their competitors.
+Especially compared to some of their competitors offering 24/7 support.

-Contabo Review Summary – Would I Recommend them to a Friend?
+Contabo Review Summary – Would I Recommend It To A Friend?